user1095108/dpp/README.md

 # dpp
 This is a an easily understandable **decimal** floating-point library library for non-critical tasks and testing.
 The library does not adhere to any particular standard, but was inspired by [DEC64](https://github.com/douglascrockford/DEC64).
+# build instructions
+    g++ -std=c++2a -Ofast -s mandelbrot.cpp -o m
+If you have problems installing the latest `gcc` and `clang`, have a look [here](https://serverfault.com/questions/22414/how-can-i-run-debian-stable-but-install-some-packages-from-testing).
 # alternatives
 * [Boost.Multiprecision](https://github.com/boostorg/multiprecision) - artisanal c++, highly recommended,
 * [DEC64](https://github.com/douglascrockford/DEC64) - legendary asm, one 64-bit type,